-Do Need a Woman to Listen to You?
+Do you need a woman to listen to you?

 If you are struggling with the emotional and psychological impacts of menopause and would like to talk to a woman, you might want to contact Womankind, Bristol Women's Therapy Centre.
 They offer a helpline service for women experiencing any kind of emotional distress, and also provide women in the Bristol area with free or affordable professional counselling.